Implicitly Restarted Generalized Second-order Arnoldi Type Algorithms for the Quadratic Eigenvalue Problem: Introduction

-where $M,\ C,\ K$ are $n\times n$ real or complex matrices with $M$ nonsingular.
-QEP's arise in many applications, see, e.g., \cite{Betcke,tm}.
-We are interested in a few largest eigenvalues in magnitude or a few eigenvalues nearest to a target in the complex plane.
-A commonly used approach is to linearize the QEP.
-There are a number of linearizations available \cite{tm}.
-For example, if $M$ is invertible, one of the most often used linearizations is to transform it to the generalized eigenvalue problem
+with $\|x\|=1$, where $M,\ C,\ K$ are $n\times n$ matrices with $M$ nonsingular and $\|\cdot\|$ is the 2-norm of a vector or matrix.
+Such QEP arises in a wide variety of scientific and engineering applications \cite{Betcke,tm}.
+One is often interested in a few largest eigenvalues in magnitude or a few eigenvalues nearest to a target $\sigma$ in the complex plane.
+One of the commonly used approaches is to linearize the QEP and then solve the linearized problem.
+There are a number of linearizations available \cite{tm}, of which a commonly used one is to transform (\ref{05-qep}) to the generalized eigenvalue problem